-[Farewell] Vincent will take an Associate Professor position with tenure and the VCT Lab will move to King Abdullah University of Science and Technology (KAUST) on August 1st.
+[Farewell] Vincent will take an Associate Professor position with tenure and the VCT Lab will move to King Abdullah University for Science and Technology (KAUST) on 1 August.
 While we will surely miss some of the awesome colleagues and wonderful friends back in California, we look forward to contributing to the clear vision and ambitious mission of KAUST that focuses on addressing pressing and emerging needs in energy research.

 [Reunion] It was great seeing you all today at Berkeley before embarking my new journey.
 I am really blessed to have you all as postdoc, Ph.D. and undergraduate researcher during the construction of nascent material lab at the newest UC campus.
 Cheers!

 [Research] Look at these beautiful PVSK crystals synthesized by Oliver at UCLA.
 We are wrapping up few manuscripts to report the exciting discoveries of PVSK based detectors!
 We are blessed to have such a great team of world-class researchers from UCLA, UNM, LBNL, and Sandia National Lab.
 Cheers!